Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Not being able to see a cancer expert

 Many people have a hard time deciding which treatment to have.
-It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
+It may help to have a second healthcare provider look at the diagnosis and treatment options before starting treatment.
 A short delay in treatment usually will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer seek a second opinion.
-Many other companies will pay for a second opinion if asked.
+Some insurance companies will pay for a second opinion.

 Q: How can someone get a second opinion for esophageal cancer?